 Be gone, IRRs!
 Come June, limited partners will demand a new “cash-in and cash-out” standard for measuring returns on private equity funds.

-“IRRs are meaningless,” says Richard Hayes, chairman of the newly incorporated Institutional Limited Partners Association (ILPA) and senior investment officer for CalPERS’ alternative investment program.
+“IRRs [internal rates of return] are meaningless,” said Richard Hayes, chairman of the newly incorporated Institutional Limited Partners Association (ILPA) and senior investment officer for the California Public Employees’ Retirement System’s (CalPERS) alternative investment program.
 “Although IRRs are an indication of how a fund is doing in the interim, at the end of the day, if I give you $1, what we care about is that we get $3 back, and when.
 Unless we get our principal back and cash profits, there’s nothing.”

 Hayes revealed the ILPA’s proposal late last month at CalPERS’ investment committee meeting in Sacramento.
 “From an LP’s standpoint, cash-in and cash-out is what really matters because cash pays the benefits and helps retirees,” he said.

 IRRs, said Hayes, are inconsistent and misleading.
 Since IRRs are based on valuations of privately held companies, two funds can calculate different valuations – and different IRRs – for the same investment.
 A cash-in and cash-out reporting standard could eliminate those inconsistencies with a simple and transparent method of calculating returns.